MiSTer-devel/Apple-II_MiSTer/README.txt

 - Saturn 128k RAM expansion in slot 5 (get the utility disks from here: http://apple2online.com/index.php?p=1_28)
 - Mockingboard model A (two AY-3-8913 chips for six audio channels) in slot 4

-On the "Apple ][" boot screen open the OSD with F12 and choose a nibblelized disk.
+On the "Apple ][" boot screen open the OSD with F12 and choose a disk.
 It will boot the disk automatically.

-Use dsk2nib to convert AppleII disk images to .nib images.
-The disk emulation is read only.
+Disk formats:
+Apple-II has a big mess in disk formats.
+DSK image may contain either DO or PO format.
+Even PO and DO may contain opposite format.
+So if PO disk doesn't work, then try to rename it to DO. if DO or DSK doesn't work then try to rename it to PO.

 If you press reset (the right button on the MiST) you'll enter Applesoft with the ] prompt.
 From here you have some limited commands.
 See: http://www.landsnail.com/a2ref.htm